-You will be entitled to 3 months' notice.
+You will be entitled to three months' notice.
 The date of your departure will be decided in discussion with your employer.
 Your notice period will begin when you sign the agreement to depart.

-If your leaving date is before the end of 3 months from that date, your employer must pay you compensation In lieu of notice (CILON) on the balance.
+If your leaving date is before the three months from that date, your employer must pay you compensation In Lieu Of Notice (CILON) on the balance.
 The CILON payment will be paid through the payroll.
 Tax and National Insurance Contributions will apply to this payment.